What is a data domain?

 Another more complex example of a data domain would be a field for an employee’s phone number.
 In the US, the data domain in this field would have to be limited to numbers only, along with a maximum length of 10 characters; in other words, an area code plus a seven-digit phone number.
 A programmer who wanted to impose an even tighter level of control over the data domain could program it so that only real area codes and prefixes could be used, preventing people from trying to claim (999) 999-9999 as their phone serial number. telephone.
 In any example, the limits imposed on the effective data domains are achieved using a tool known as a lookup table.

-See also What is an Internet portal?
+See also What is a dongle emulator?

 Acceptable data values are generally stored in what is known as a lookup table.
 A reference table is a table linked to a database that contains the acceptable values or ranges of values for data from specific tables in the database.
 Information entered into the database is compared to the reference table to determine if the user accidentally entered invalid input.
 Invalid entries are usually marked with an error message and prompt for a second chance to enter a correct value into the database.